asgeirkrakenes/FYS-STK4155_Submissions/Project 1/README.md

-Project deliverables for Project 1
+Project submission for Project 1

+The project have the following two submissions:
+- The report
+- The code (with test runs and additional results)